REZ3X/portfolio-rejaka-main/public/blog/posts/workEthicsCultureSlaviors/index.md

 # 🤝 Work Ethics & Culture in Tech Teams: Inside Slaviors Development

 Hey fellow developers and tech enthusiasts!
 Ever wondered what makes a tech team tick?
-Or how a group of college students can transform from competition participants into a professional development team?
+Or how a group of vocational high school students can transform from competition participants into a professional development team?
 Today, I'm pulling back the curtain on **Slaviors**, our journey, our work culture, and the ethics that drive our daily operations.

 Whether you're building your own dev team, joining a startup, or just curious about how modern tech teams operate, this deep dive into our work ethics and culture might just give you some valuable insights.